top of page

 Why I Offer Tests With Support

-Especially when energy is low, more information is not always helpful.
+Especially when energy is low, having more information is not always helpful.

-That’s why I only offer testing when it is:
+That's why I offer testing with interpretation, paced to your capacity.

 My role is to help you understand what matters now, and what can safely wait.

-I provide tests at a discounted price if you book a service with me.
+I offer the Hair Mineral Analysis and OAT tests at a discounted rate when you book a service with me.

 Not Sure If Testing Is Necessary?